interlockjs/interlock/docs/extensibility.md

-Given a set of module seeds - originally generated from the bundle definitions passed into the Interlock constructor - and the set of fully generated modules, create bundle objects that are deduped, are populated with module objects, are hashed, and have their filenames interpolated.
+Given a set of module seeds - originally generated from the bundle definitions passed into the Interlock constructor - and the set of fully generated modules, generate the full set of bundles that should be emitted, populate them with module objects, hash them, and interpolate any output filenames.

 Bundles outputted from this function should be ready to be transformed into strings using AST->source transformation, and then written to disk.